 Not accessible to the general public despite being classified with the nearby Town of St. George as a World Heritage site.

 It was from the King's Castle fort that the only attack ever recorded by the Spanish against Bermuda was repulsed in 1614.
 Two shots were fired from the fort at the two Spanish ships sighted just outside the channel into Castle Harbor.
-The invaders headed out to sea without knowing the fort had only one more cannonball left.
+The invaders headed out to sea without knowing the fort had only one more cannonball.
 The fort was improved over the centuries and even saw active duty in World War II.
-Charles' (Old Castle), 3.5 acres, is another in the "Castle Islands" group of prime historical importance for its original fortification.
+Charles' (Old Castle), 3.5 acres, is another in the "Castle Islands" group of prime historical importance.
 The ancient English forts on these Castle Islands began the coastal defense system of the overseas British Empire.
 Opposite Castle Island is Brangman's Island, originally known as Moore's Island and Southampton Island, where historic Southampton fort is located, built in 1612.
 Southampton Fort (see below)- not to be confused with the parish further west of the same name - was begun in 1620 by Governor Nathaniel Butler from a platform and five guns he raised from the wreck of the ship "Warwick."
 It was Bermuda's magazine ship until sunk during a hurricane in October 1619.
 There is also Smith's Fort on Governor's Island.
 Fort Bruere at Frick's Point overlooking Castle Islands

 Smith's Fort, Governor's Island, built 1612